Company logo | Codica

 Example

-Homeexchange sharing platform
+Homeexchange swapping platform

 Source: homeexchange.com

-3. Freemium model
+Freemium model

 This online marketplace revenue model implies that you offer essential services for free.
 In addition, you suggest advanced or premium services for a fee.
+They, in turn, offer an extended functionality, more features and other benefits.

 This method aims to grow the user base with the core value of your marketplace as an introduction.
-Later, vendors are ready to pay to get more additional features beneficial for their business.
+Later, vendors are ready to pay to get additional features beneficial for their business.

 Need to create or improve a marketplace?